zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### March 2021

-Issue 9701, "[pip download \-\-no-deps tries to use PEP517 so badly it is not usable to download stuff](https://github.com/pypa/pip/issues/9701)" is opened on the Pip bug tracker.
+[Pip issue 9701](https://github.com/pypa/pip/issues/9701), "pip download \-\-no-deps tries to use PEP517 so badly it is not usable to download stuff", is opened.
 We get this choice quote:

 > The problem is that the only way to be sure that a sdist actually provides the version you specify is to build it.
 Yes, we could rely on the sdist filename, but it's not technically reliable, and we'd need to special-case stuff to make it work.
 >